nyl-auster/rust-memo/README.md

 > 💡 the isize and usize types depend on the kind of computer your program is running on: 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.

-> 💡 integer types default to i32: this type is generally the fastest
+> 💡 integer types default to i32 because this type is generally the fastest

 https://doc.rust-lang.org/book/second-edition/ch03-02-data-types.html